Battle of Haktang-ni

 The Battle of Haktang-ni was a skirmish in which elements of the People's Volunteer Army attacked an advanced position held by the Belgium–Luxembourg Battalion along a ridge-line known as "Broken Arrow" or "Broken Arrow Hill" (Hill 391) between 9 and 13 October 1951.

 Background

-Haktang-ni (학당리, Hakdang-ri) is an isolated ridge about 1,500 meters long, extending from south to north and dominating the surrounding plain for hundreds of metres in each direction.
+Haktang-ni (학당리, Hakdang-ri) is an isolated ridge about 1,500 meters long, extending from north to south and dominating the surrounding plain for hundreds of metres in each direction.
 It is rocky and entirely clear of cover.
 At the northern extremity of the hill is the steepest and highest point of the hill, the centre section plateaus before a very steep rocky outcrop to the extreme south.
 It was labeled Hill 391 by the US Army while the South Korean Institute for Military History's official history called it Hill 388.